Team captains are responsible for bringing the 2 supplied dodgeballs to each game.

 Teams are comprised of 6 players with a minimum of 2 women (there is no minimum for the number of men on a team or on the court).
 A default will occur if any team cannot field a squad by 10 minutes after the official start time.

-A team can play with a minimum of 4 people, as long as 2 of the players are women.
+A team can play with a minimum of 4 people, as long as 2 of the players are women (gender is based on self identification).
 Captains may agree to waive the rules regarding minimum people but this should be decided before the game starts.
 IF IT IS AGREED THAT THE GAME COUNTS, IT COUNTS!

 The 6 players that start each game are the ONLY players that can play during that particular game (i.e. for that point).
 Substitute players must wait until the next game before playing.
 Teams can alter their roster for each game, as long as the gender requirements are met.
 Exception: Injured players can be substituted midway during a game if necessary (male for male, female for female only)